-LM_LICENSE_FILE or VENDOR_LICENSE_FILE Setting Description licenses:40000@myserver:40000@mybackup server License search path on a UNIX system.
+LM_LICENSE_FILE or VENDOR_LICENSE_FILE Setting Description C:\licenses; 40000@host1,40000@host2,40000@host3 License search path on a Windows system.
+Unserved licenses are stored in c:\licenses; served licenses are obtained from the three-server redundant triad 40000@host1,40000@host2,40000@host3. licenses:40000@myserver:40000@mybackup server License search path on a UNIX system.
 Unserved licenses are stored in the local directory licenses; served licenses are obtained from either myserver or mybackupserver.
 In the first instance, a license is requested from myserver; if this fails, mybackupserver is tried.

-Applications accept an environment variable (or Windows Registry) named VENDOR_LICENSE_FILE, where VENDOR is the vendor daemon name, for example, DEMO_LICENSE_FILE.
+Applications accept an environment variable (or Windows Registry) named VENDOR\LICENSE\FILE, where VENDOR is the vendor daemon name, for example, DEMO\LICENSE\FILE.
 This environment variable's scope is limited to just those applications from software publisher using the VENDOR name.

-With Imgrd and Imutil (Imstat, Imdown, and so on), the -c option overrides the setting of the LM_LICENSE_FILE environment variable.
+With Imgrd and Imutil (Imstat, Imdown, and so on), the -c option overrides the setting of the LM\LICENSE\FILE environment variable.

-Note • Some applications do not recognize the LM_LICENSE_FILE environment variable.
+Note • Some applications do not recognize the LM\LICENSE\FILE environment variable.
 FlexEnabled Java applications, in particular, do not recognize it.